 For months, repeating the language aloud during my commute became routine, and I enjoyed the sound of new and unfamiliar words rolling off my tongue.
-My days at work may have been dreadful, but at least I could look forward to my lessons.
+My days at work may have been dreadful, but at least I could pretend to be someone else during the drive.
 And when the hip millennials held the writers room hostage with their young-speak, I could disappear inside my turtle shell, reciting the most recent phrases I had learned.
 One day, while walking from the parking lot to the office, one of them caught up to me.

 “I saw you singing in your car,” he said, mocking me.